Search This Blog

 Against a Relatively Weak/Inexperienced Lead.

-Bring up the mat so that your own lead can easily and reproducibly place the jack near the ditch.
+Bring up the mat to about 2 meters short of the first hog line so that your own lead can easily and reproducibly place the jack near the ditch.
 Fear of the ditch will result in short bowls from an inexperienced lead.
-A strong head may be built before skip comes up.
+A strong head may be built before their skip comes to the mat.
 Your more experienced lead should recognize the importance of positional play generally and its added importance when it is easier to move the jack into the ditch.

 Against a Team of Technically Better Players.